Algeria–Morocco relations: Cuisine

 Cuisine is another aspect that showcases the cultural similarities between Morocco and Algeria.
 Both nations boast a rich gastronomic heritage, characterized by the use of aromatic spices, flavorful herbs, and diverse ingredients.
-Staple dishes like couscous, tagines, pastilla, and harira are enjoyed on both sides of the border, albeit with regional variations.
+Staple dishes like couscous, tajine, pastilla, and harira are enjoyed on both sides of the border, albeit with regional variations.

 Religion

 The Hassan II Mosque in Casablanca.

 Islam, the predominant religion in both countries, influences various aspects of daily life, social norms, and festivals.
 Religious observances, such as Ramadan, Eid al-Fitr, and Eid al-Adha, are celebrated with fervor and create opportunities for communal gatherings.
 These religious festivities serve as occasions for both Moroccans and Algerians to come together, celebrate, and reinforce their cultural bonds.
 Both countries have penalties for publicly eating, drinking or smoking during Ramadan which can result in fines, community service or even jail time.
 The countries of Kuwait, Saudi Arabia, Malaysia and United Arab Emirates have similar laws.